Food Systems For Nutrition Innovation Lab

 FSN-IL’s Strategic Plan

-The figure below summarizes the interlocking nature of our principal activities and feedback loops, their cumulative effects, and the overall process by which the generation of novel results will support scaling of nutrition-sensitive food system (FS) solutions moving forward.
+The figure below summarizes the interlocking nature of our principal activities and feedback loops, their cumulative effects, and the overall process by which the generation of novel results supports scaling of nutrition-sensitive food system (FS) solutions.

-1. Facilitate Research for Development (R4D) and human and institutional capacity development (HICD) activities to support the uptake of best practices and innovative nutrition-sensitive food system technologies.
+1. Facilitates Research for Development (R4D) and human and institutional capacity development (HICD) activities to support the uptake of best practices and innovative nutrition-sensitive food system technologies.

-2. Engage with diverse categories of stakeholders at multiple levels to disseminate and transfer these findings.
+2. Engages with diverse categories of stakeholders at multiple levels to disseminate and transfer these findings.

-3. Deliver competed and commissioned awards to identify, test, transfer, and upscale potential solutions.
+3. Delivers competed and commissioned awards to identify, test, transfer, and upscale potential solutions.

-4. Deliver innovation challenges and prizes for crowd-sourced innovations.
+4. Delivers innovation challenges and prizes for crowd-sourced innovations.

-5. Promote innovation while ensuring rigor along the length of the discovery-to-impact process relating to novel technologies, products, and practices.
+5. Promotes innovation while ensuring rigor along the length of the discovery-to-impact process relating to novel technologies, products, and practices.

-The management entity will implement an impactful set of workstreams with consortium partners that fully engages the wider academic, business, and policy communities at global and regional levels, while ensuring close engagement with the priorities and interests of target geographies.
+The management entity also implements an impactful set of workstreams with consortium partners that fully engages the wider academic, business, and policy communities at global and regional levels, while ensuring close engagement with the priorities and interests of target geographies.
 As the 2022 U.S Government’s Global Food Security Research Strategy report mentions,

 “Feed the Future will leverage key partnerships with U.S. universities, including Minority Serving Institutions (MSIs) and those engaging with Feed the Future Innovation Labs; U.S. private business and nonprofit sectors; commodity groups; international agricultural research centers (e.g., CGIAR); and national research and extension programs in partner countries, including government, universities, civil society, and private-sector partners.” p.
 15